 Very often I find myself helping people having issues with fluids migrating following primary cementing.
-In all these cases, it is always fascinating the frequency of this problematic in our days, especially with the involvement of expert services companies and the availability of state-of-the-art engineering and products solutions.
+In all these cases, it is always fascinating to see the frequency of this problem nowadays.
+Especially with the involvement of expert services companies and the availability of state-of-the-art engineering and products solutions.

 I have already written here about fluid and gas migration, and this is definitely not a new topic in our industry.

-More importantly gas and fluids migration should not be a “mystery” in nowadays; however, in some cases, it appears to be.
+More importantly gas and fluids migration should not be a ‘mystery’ nowadays.
+However, in some cases, it appears to be.

 First, let’s remove the obvious triggers:

 - Faulty or unknown actual Pore Pressure profile or model.

 - The next thing is the cement slurry transition period.
 (The intermediate self-supported gelled structure that lowers the cement slurry internal pressure to water density).
 NOTE: What is not so obvious, is that the conditions (let’s forget about having a proper slurry able to control gas migration or not) for this to happen are: 1) flow through the cement slurry should be the only (easiest) path (which translates to good cement coverage) for gas migration, and; 2) the cement slurry setting process actually happens.

 If we remove the above, the only thing remaining is merely to achieve the main objective of primary cementing.
 Not only to prevent gas and fluids migration but in general for any casing cementing operation:

 Cement Coverage (mud displacement)